Company Explainer Video: The 2026 Guide

 TutorialTeach detailed tasksHelp center, onboarding, customer success

-If you’ve ever planned a booth or launch moment for an event, you’ve seen the same principle.
-You wouldn’t give a passing attendee a full technical briefing before they even know why they should care.
-You’d open with a short, sharp hook, then move interested people deeper.
-The same logic applies online, and it’s why resources like these product launch event ideas for trade shows can be useful for thinking about audience attention and message sequencing.
+If you have ever run a booth at a launch event, you already know the principle.
+You would not hand a passing visitor a full technical briefing before they know why they should care.
+You open with a short, sharp hook, then take interested people deeper.
+Online works the same way.

 Practical rule: If your viewer needs a map before they need instructions, you need an explainer.